Vietnam Poisonous Snakes and Venomous Spiders and other Dangerous Animals and Insects.

 Snakes and Spiders in Vietnam as wells as biting and stinging bugs & insects.

 An old soldiers saying from the Vietnam war is:

 There are 100 types of snake in Vietnam, 99 will poison you and the last one will crush you to death.

-The wide range of temperature allows many dangerous, poisonous and venomous species or reptiles, insects and arachnids to thrive.
+The wide range of temperature allows many dangerous, poisonous and venomous species of reptiles, insects and arachnids to thrive in massive numbers.